Special Launch Deal Is Live!

 Settings for the Bento Grid

-The customization options for the Bento Grid are divided into three main tabs: Content, Style, and Advanced.
+The customization options for the Bento Grid addons are divided into three main tabs: Content, Style, and Advanced.

-Content Tab
+Bento Grid Content Tab

 The Content tab is where you add bento cards, set their content (image, title, description, CTA), and control layout—column/row span, image position, alignments—along with grid basics like row height and gaps.